jennymaidev/ChicagoPublicTransit/README.md

 ### Data Location in Box

-Raw and processed data exceeding GitHub's repository size limits are stored in Box at [INSERT BOX LINK HERE].
+Raw and processed data exceeding GitHub's repository size limits are stored in Box at https://uofi.box.com/s/90qg970raf1p20hqmwn1cu4lccqmevte.
 Download the complete data folder from Box and extract it to your local project directory:

 ```bash
 # After downloading from Box: